libretro/docs/docs/library/theodore.md

 ![](../image/core/theodore/to8d_os.jpg)

-Pressing the joypad "B" button starts BASIC 512 that automatically runs the program on the bootable device currently presented.
+Now it is time to start BASIC that will run the program on the bootable device currently presented.
+To do that you only have to press the "B" button of your joypad that is conveniently mapped to the "B" key.

+!!!
+Notes
+        - BASIC 512 works for a vast majority of games.
+        - In case of failure try the 2nd BASIC by pressing "C" key.
+        - Programs on a cartridge are generally loaded with the "A" key (entry not shown here).

 ## Core options